viviRbi/vyNote/readme.md

 Method[] method = cls.getMethods();
 ```

-2. What can you do with the Reflections API that you can’t do in normal code?
+## What can you do with the Reflections API that you can’t do in normal code?
+- Check if a class had a certain method.
+IDE like Eclipse able to giving us a list of methods in a class, auto complete the field because of the reflection API
+- Dependency injection in Java depend heavily on reflection

-3. List some classes and methods of the Reflections API
+## List some classes and methods of the Reflections API
+- getClass(), getMethods(). getName(), get

+## Example of using Reflection API
+JDBC API uses Java Reflection API to achieve loose coupling between java programs and JDBC Drivers

 # Design patterns